zordius/gulp-jsx-coverage/README.md

 npm install gulp-jsx-coverage mocha --save-dev
 ```

-* You will need to install <a href="https://www.npmjs.com/package/coffee-script">coffee-script</a> when you require('foobar.coffee') or write tests as foobar.coffee
-* You will need to install <a href="https://github.com/jsdf/coffee-react-transform">coffee-react-transform</a> and <a href="https://www.npmjs.com/package/coffee-script">coffee-script</a> when you require('foobar.cjsx') or write tests as foobar.cjsx
-* You will need to install <a href="https://github.com/douglasduteil/isparta">isparta</a> when you enable isparta
-* Regular JavaScript files with .js extension may use ES2015 features

 Best Practices
 --------------

 * The golden rule: **Use .jsx as ext name** when jsx syntax inside it.
 Require it by `require('file.jsx')`.
-* The golden rule: **Use .coffee as ext name** when coffee script inside it.
-Require it by `require('file.coffee')`.
-* The golden rule: **Use .cjsx as ext name** when coffee script + jsx syntax inside it.
-Require it by `require('file.cjsx')`.
 * When you develop a module, do not use any module loader hooks.
 (Refer to <a href="https://babeljs.io/docs/usage/require/">Babel require hook document</a>)
-* Excludes transpiler directories as possible to improve performance.
+* Excludes transpiler directories as possible as you can to improve performance.
 * When you develop an application, you may use module loader hooks.
 But, don't enable the hook when you do testing.

 Usage: General Mocha Test Creator